ronkok/Hurmet/docs/manual.md

 You can create a TeX cell by clicking the ![T][] button.
 Type **Enter** to save the cell.

-To create a cell in TeX display mode, create the cell in a paragraph with no other contents, then set the paragraph justification to Centered.
+To create a cell in TeX display mode, create the cell, then re-open it and tap the “ⅆ” button.

 For more information about TeX and LaTeX, good places to start are the Wikibooks pages for writing [math][] and [advanced math][]; and the Temml [home page][]